mboyanov/chatbot-seq2seq/README.md

 This project explores how we can leverage existing forum data to create a question answering chatbot which provides informative answers.

-The description and result paper is available here: TODO.
+The description and result paper is available [here](https://drive.google.com/open?id=0BxYLkQRqdXrcdEQxZTVURllfNFU).
 Links to the training data are available in the following table:

 | Dataset           | Description   | Number of (Q,A) pairs